 In accordance with 28 U.S.C.
 Section 1866(a), the Clerk shall post a general notice for public review in the clerk's office and on the court's website explaining the process by which names required from time to time for assignment to grand and petit jury panels are periodically and randomly drawn.

-9.02 Summoning jurors
+9.02 SUMMONING JURORS

-The Clerk may issue a summons to each petit and grand juror in any manner permitted by 28 U.S.C.
+The Clerk may issue a summons to each juror in any manner permitted by 28 U.S.C.
 Section 1866(b).

 CHAPTER TEN